TranPhucVinh/Cplusplus/Introduction/Algorithm.md

 **std::reverse()** returns void, so don't assign it to any variable.
 # std::remove()

-Remove all occurence of a member in a sequence
+Remove all occurence of a member in a sequence, e.g array, vector,..

-**Remove all member has value VALUE in an array**
+**Remove all member, which has value VALUE in an array**
 ```cpp
 #define VALUE  20